Authenticity and Warmth: The Promise of Sites et Paysages Since 1982

 Lanloup Church and its flower-filled cemetery, a testament to Breton cultural and architectural heritage.

-A touch of the Middle Ages at Lanloup Castle
+A Medieval Atmosphere at Lanloup Castle

-Another iconic site in the village, the Lanloup Castle brings a medieval charm to local heritage.
-This former lordly manor, modest in size, stands out for its timeless appeal and wooded park.
-Privately owned but occasionally open to the public, it becomes in season a stage for medieval adventures for all ages.
+Another emblematic landmark in the village is the Château de Lanloup.
+This former seigneurial manor, modest in size, charms visitors with its timeless character and tree-lined grounds.
+A private estate occasionally open to the public, it becomes in season the stage for medieval adventures for all ages.

 Lanloup Castle surrounded by greenery, reflecting medieval heritage and Breton culture.